PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/roblox/fire_alarms/exceder_led3.md

 These alarms were tested with moneyLAB's RSA2000 system and should also be compatible with other systems based on that standard.

+**IMPORTANT:** With Release 25.04, these alarms now use CollectionService.
+As such, their scripts have been extensively restructured in a way that means that alarms no longer have individual scripts.
+All alarms are now controlled by the scripts in the "!Scripts_PVC_P01R" folder.
+I recommend you place this folder to ServerScriptService, but because the alarms have no module calls – for which scripts are needed – this is by no means essential.

 {{< cards >}}
     {{< card link="https://create.roblox.com/store/asset/7791778862/" title="Roblox Creator Store" icon="robloxstudio">}}
     {{< card link="https://ko-fi.com/s/75d82c93dd" title="Ko-fi Shop" icon="kofi">}}